 Whether you’re a lean startup or a budget conscious behemoth, there’s nothing wrong with saving a couple dollars, especially if it’s on something as important as marketing.
 But with plenty of snake-oil salesmen and low-quality services out there on the Internet, you want to make sure you’re getting your money’s worth.
-Here are five affordable tools to help you get the lay of the land when planning your marketing strategy.
+Here are seven affordable tools to help you get the lay of the land when planning your marketing strategy.

 Cost: Free up to $10/month

 InstantSurvey is cheaper than many of the other, clunkier options out there like Survey Monkey.
 Its continuing adaptation and development are just accessories to the fact that it performs one basic task extremely well: collecting customer feedback.
 From real-time results to random assignments for answer order, even seasoned marketers will find exactly what they’re looking for.

 There is a free and pro version.
 The free option offers popular prebuilt templates, mobile access, and three surveys per month.
 Upgrading to the Pro version offers enhanced security features, personalized branding, and unlimited questions and responses without over-burdening your bank account.

 While querying your existing customers can be useful, brand new companies (and even established names) can always benefit from understanding the clients they haven’t made yet.
 This is where the US Census comes in.
 From information about median income to population distribution to detailed facts like computer and Internet use, there is no shortage of useful tools to help paint a picture of potential customers.